-An even better feature is part of the above mentioned discovery scan, it should provide you warnings on what files may not be migrated.
+An even better feature is part of the above-mentioned discovery scan, it will provide you warnings on what files may not be migrated.
 This ensures that you have an opportunity to resolve these issues prior to transferring a single file.

 When it comes to the migration itself, it should be done in phases or waves.
 First the discovery scan (mentioned above).
-After the scan a proof of concept should be tested where it involves everything that you wish to migrate across this includes users and sites and their associated folder structure, permissions, versions.
-This way you get a feel of what to expect and to ensure the migration is configured correctly and if not it enables you to amend and try again.
+After the scan, a proof of concept should be tested where it involves everything that you wish to migrate across this includes users and sites and their associated folder structure, permissions, versions.
+This way you get a feel of what to expect and ensure the migration is configured correctly and if not it enables you to amend and try again.

-Movebot is simple to use and is fully hosted and web based, ensuring you don’t need to install software or run your own infrastructure.
-Its pricing is competitive and often cheaper than its competitors, especially when you remove the self hosted compute and data transfer overheads you need to pay.
-As the solution is cloud hosted, it is fully scalable and caters for migrations in the 100s of GBs through to those in the 100s of TBs regardless how many sites or users you look to migrate.
+Movebot is simple to use and is fully hosted and web-based, ensuring you don’t need to install software or run your own infrastructure.
+Its pricing is competitive and often cheaper than its competitors, especially when you remove the self-hosted compute and data transfer overheads you need to pay.
+As the solution is cloud-hosted, it is fully scalable and caters for migrations in the 100s of GBs through to those in the 100s of TBs regardless how many sites or users you look to migrate.

 Try Movebot yourself free for 14 days.
 There's no credit card required and you don't have to go through a sales call or demo if you don't want to.
 Start your free trial today by registering for a free account.